The Royal School of Church Music, Charlotte Training Course

 Alan Reed and Tracy Reed bring many years of experience working on other RSCM courses.
 They are offering this course to bring the RSCM experience to even more choristers and choral directors in the Carolinas and across the U.S. Please contact them with any questions.

-For information about other courses offered by the RSCM in North America, click here.
-An information brochure on all of the North American courses is available also, click here.
+For information about other courses offered by the RSCM in the U.S., click here.
+An information brochure on all of the U.S. courses is available also, click here.

 Watch these informational YouTube videos about all the courses offered by the Royal School of Church Music in America.